TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorcannotrestoreexistingdbwithoutforceoverwrite.md

 # Error UserErrorCannotRestoreExistingDBWithoutForceOverwrite

 <!--issueDescription-->
-We have identified another database with same name already exists at the target location.
+We have identified that another database with the same name already exists at the target location.
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Steps**

-To resolve this issue follow this [article](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#usererrorcannotrestoreexistingdbwithoutforceoverwrite).
+* To resolve this issue, follow this [article](https://docs.microsoft.com/azure/backup/backup-sql-server-azure-troubleshoot#usererrorcannotrestoreexistingdbwithoutforceoverwrite)